the-turing-way/the-turing-way/book/website/communication/research-object/ro-concepts.md

 - Data-centric: refers to datasets which can be indexed, discovered and manipulated .
 - Executable: includes the code, data and computational environment along with a description of the research object and in some cases a workflow.
 This type of ROs can be executed and is often used for scripts and/or Jupyter Notebooks.
 - Software-centric: also known as “Code as a Research Object”.
 Software-centric ROs include source codes and associated documentation.
 They often include sample datasets for running tests.
-- Workflow-centric: contains workflow specifications, provenance logs generated when executing the workflows, information about the evolution of the workflow (version) and its components elements, and additional annotations for the workflow as a whole.
+- Workflow-centric {cite:ps}`Belhajjame-ro-workflow2015`: contains workflow specifications, provenance logs generated when executing the workflows, information about the evolution of the workflow (version) and its components elements, and additional annotations for the workflow as a whole.